 “You folks put on phenomenal events: Well thought-out agenda, logical order, fantastic speakers, and ample breaks/networking opportunities.”

 The Feb.
-7 workshop will be held inside the Lecture Hall at McGeorge School of Law, 3327 5th Ave., Sacramento, CA, 95817
+7 workshop was held inside the Lecture Hall at McGeorge School of Law, 3327 5th Ave., Sacramento, CA, 95817

 Pickup for the tour on Feb.
 8 will be at a parking lot on the law school campus.

 Feb.
-7 Workshop Only: $235 and includes lunch, coffee breaks and materials.
+7 Workshop Only: $235 and includes lunch, coffee breaks, materials and reception following the workshop.

 Feb.
 7 Workshop and Feb.
-8 Groundwater Tour: $465 and includes lunch on the first day, coffee breaks and materials.
+8 Groundwater Tour: $465 and includes lunch on the first day, coffee breaks, materials and reception following the workshop.
 During the tour, it includes lunch, snacks, drinks and materials.

 Please note: Participants can only attend the tour if they attend the workshop the day before.